 Tell your doctor if you have or have had any of the following medical conditions:

 problems with your body's immune system, which helps to fight off infections

-breast milk.
-Your doctor can discuss with you the benefits and risks involved.
+during pregnancy unless necessary.
+Your doctor can discuss with you the benefits and

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any